-

 Description: Rectangular with triangular pediment; stepped fillet and ogee moulded edge; initials in rectangular panel (F reversed); date in portico.

 Notes: The triangular top is a separate element, in this instance impressed before the lower panel.
-In a variant at Kensington it was positioned after.
+A variant at the Victoria and Albert Museum (no. 771) has the letters positioned slightly differently.
 A version of this fireback, with a rope-edged panel in the lower part, and medallion stamps, can also be seen at Hastings.
 Formerly part of the Ade Collection (from Grove Hill, Hellingly, Sussex).

 Inscription: 1586 F M